brendanneal12/ENPM661_Project_3_Phase_2/README.md

 8. Close the window to begin the A* search.
 9. While the search is running, the currend node state (popped from the open list) is printed to the terminal.
 10. Once the goal is reached, the total cost and time to complete search will be printed to the terminal.
 The final map will be displayed to the screen with the optimal path in magenta.
 11. Additionally, a .csv file will appear in your workspace.
-This will be used later in Phase 2 Part 2.
+This was used for debugging.
 12. Close the window to start the visualization.
 13. Once the visualization is complete, close the window to end the program.